andiniiadeliaa/Cafe-Sales-Analysis/README.md

 # Cafe Sales Analysis

-An Excel-based project to analyze café sales data and identify patterns in sales performance, product performance, and customer types.
+An Excel-based project to analyze cafe sales data and identify patterns in sales performance, product performance, and customer types.

 ## About the Project

-Café businesses record many transactions every day.
+Cafe businesses record many transactions every day.
 However, transaction data alone does not directly show which products perform well, how sales change over time, or which customer types contribute to sales.

 This project was created to practice analyzing sales data and turning the data into information that can be used to understand business performance.